Hettomei/test-technique-tabmo/README.md

 # Choices

 ## Axios :
 Because in case of 404, it throw an error.
-Fetch doesn't, we have t check status.
+Fetch doesn't, we have to check status.

 ## reactstrap :
 bootstrap is known since lot of year